Al33ks/CountingLines/README.md

 # CountingLines

-Programm that counts lines in many files
+Program that counts lines in many files